dsp-uga/team-booth-p3/README.md

 ## Synopsis

 We provide one Python script approach for downloading and analyzing microscopic images to derive neuron locations based on visible fluctuations in calcium concentration.
 Our software takes advantage of Non-Negative Matrix Factorization (NMF) to derive patterns in the image matrixes by building complementary base and factor matrices using gradient decent.
-These matrices serve, along with image adjustment, serve as a basis for predicting neuron locations.
+These matrices, along with image adjustment, serve as a basis for predicting neuron locations.

 ## Outline